2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

-Are you planning to buy a 2007–2013 BMW X5 and wondering which models might be the best choice?
-Codenamed E70, the 2nd generation of this popular SUV offers impressive performance and looks at an affordable price.
+Are you planning to buy a 2007–2013 BMW X5 and wondering which model might be the best choice?
+Codenamed E70, the second generation of this popular SUV, offers impressive performance and looks at an affordable price.
 This article will cover the most common issues with this model, helping you avoid buying an X5 with problems.

 About the car

-Following the original X5, it was only logical for the new E70 to have a similar layout.
-The body lines of both cars are roughly the same, although the design of the new one is sleeker.
+Following the original X5, it was only logical that the new E70 have a similar layout.
+The body lines of both cars are roughly the same, although the new one’s design is sleeker.

-To make it different from the X3, which was almost as big as the outgoing X5, the E70 grew in size.
-This generation was in production from 2007 to 2013 and received a mid-life, Life Cycle Impulse (LCI) update in 2010.
+The E70 grew in size to differentiate it from the X3, which was almost as big as the outgoing X5.
+This generation was in production from 2007 to 2013 and received a mid-life Life Cycle Impulse (LCI) update in 2010.

 The most notable changes were under the hood, as the E70 offered a wide range of new and updated engines.
 There were a couple of straight-six engines, one with a turbocharger and the other without it.
 More power and grunt were available with one of two V8 engines, which could be naturally aspirated or turbocharged.

-In many markets, diesel engines were popular since they balanced performance and economics.
+Diesel engines were popular in many markets since they balanced performance and economics.
 At the top of the range, this SUV shared a turbocharged V8 engine with M5.
 As with the previous car, all models have an X-drive system that transfers power to all four wheels.

 BMW X5 Common Problems